flaeri/ComfyComp/README.md

 This will *only* work for people with nvidia cards that support HEVC.
 That means minimum 3rd gen (Maxwell GM20x, somewhat limited).
 4th gen (pascal) would be preferred.

+### discoCompress
+Quickly create (1pass, VBV constrained crf/cq) videos that will embed on discord, and adhere to the size selected.
+Capable of VP9 or h264 (nvenc, x264 if not avaliable).

+Able to handle HDR files, and will automatically reduce the resolution if it is deemed to large for the target bitrate.

 ### audioSplitter

 Takes all the files in the input folder, and separates out a single file per audio track.
 Sometimes useful for video editors without multi track audio support.'